Customization Handbook¶

 - Two base tables —

-config.yaml+ CLI — account, region, principals, resource prefix, datasource ARN, all configurable from one file (or env vars).
-The CLI itself (generate/deploy/cleanup/demo) is the customer-facing surface and won't change shape without a major version bump.
+config.yaml+ CLI — database URL, table prefix, theme, all configurable from one file (or env vars).
+The CLI itself (recon-gen dashboards/studiofor serving the apps,schema apply/data applyfor the demo DB,audit applyfor the regulator PDF) is the customer-facing surface and won't change shape without a major version bump.

 - Per-visual customization.
 Each shipped app's visuals evolve as the L1/L2 model + Investigation/Executives stories iterate.
 Document specific visuals once they stabilize.